LAUTI

 Multi-language support

 LAUTI comes with multi-language support.
-Currently English and German are available as options when deploying your instance.
+Currently English, German, Ukrainian, Czech and Danish are available as options when deploying your instance.
 Language selection for users will follow with the next major release.

 Lightweight and GDPR-compliant